 Sling TV Vs. Hulu With Live TV: Which Is Better?

 Are you on a budget?

-If you can’t spare $40/month for Hulu With Live TV, Sling Blue or Sling Orange is a great choice.
+If you can’t spare $54.99/month for Hulu With Live TV, Sling Blue or Sling Orange is a great choice.
 You don’t get nearly as many features or channels as you do with Hulu, but for the price, you do get some great live TV coverage.

 However, if you do have a bit more money to spend, Hulu With Live TV is certainly worth $54.99/month – especially when compared to the $100/month cost of a traditional cable bill.

-Do you need a DVR, or to watch on multiple screens?
+Do you need a large DVR, or to watch on multiple screens?

 If you need a DVR with more than 10 hours of space, you’re going to have to pay $5 extra with Sling TV.
-That brings the monthly cost to $25/month for Sling Orange, and $30/month for Sling Blue –- and you won’t be able to watch on more than 2 screens unless you upgrade with the “Unlimited Screens” add-on, which is another $9.99/month.
+That brings the monthly cost to $35/month for Sling Orange, and $35/month for Sling Blue – and you won’t be able to watch on more than 2 screens unless you upgrade with the “Unlimited Screens” add-on, which is another $9.99/month.